fauna/fauna-go/README.md

 }
 ```

-In query results, the driver represents event sources as `fauna.EventSource`
+In query results, the driver represents stream tokens as `fauna.Stream`
 values.

-To start a stream from a query result, call `Stream()` and pass the
+To start a stream from a query result, call `Subscribe()` on a
-`fauna.EventSource`.
+`fauna.Stream` value.
 This lets you output a stream alongside normal query
 results:

 ```go